quephird/programming-language-tools/README.md

+Of course all of this information is available elsewhere, but I felt like it would be somewhat useful to centralize a set of comparisons here.
+At a minimum, researching this and typing it all of out for myself will help me remember these details by virtue of muscle memory.
+This exercise certainly helped solidify my current understanding as well as revealed big holes in it.
+I have no idea whether this will be actually useful to anyone else... and it's still a work in progress and most certainly not comprehensive.
+I also thought it was kind of interesting to see the similarities and differences of tools there are for them.

 | PL | Home page | How to start a REPL | Project management tool |  How to create a new project | How to manage dependencies | How to build a project | Library repository |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | Clojure | http://clojure.org | `java -cp clojure-1.8.0.jar clojure.main` <br/> or `lein repl` | [Leiningen](https://leiningen.org/) | `lein new new-project` | Dependencies are nominated in `project.clj` by their Maven coordinates; `lein deps` fetches them | `lein compile` | https://clojars.org |